trzewiczek/js-tutorial/README.md

 So much better.

 ### Booleans
-Booleans is the fancy name for two values: `true` and `false`.
+Booleans is a fancy name for two values: `true` and `false`.
 We use them to express the very fact of something being... well... true or false.
 Just like with our quarterly report from above, where we wanted to express that some customers have more than 5000 users in our system.
-For some it's true, so others it's false.
+For some it's true, for others it's false.
 End of story.

 To make this section longer we'll mention [George Boole](https://en.wikipedia.org/wiki/George_Boole), an English mathematician who invented so called [Boolean Algebra](https://en.wikipedia.org/wiki/Boolean_algebra) that turned to be solid foundation for what we do in programming every day.
+The name `Booleans` comes from his surname.